 Person: “But you can’t be!
 You talk to people.”

-The truth is I’m really an introvert.
+The truth is really am an introvert.
 I have been one my whole life.
 Growing up, people asked me, “Why are you so quiet?”
 Sometimes they still ask me that today.
 As a writer, I spend most of the day alone.
 And I’m choosy about the social events I attend.
 But people are often shocked to learn that I’m an introvert because I’m not cowering in a corner or staring at my shoes.
 Sometimes I talk.
 And make jokes.
 And even have a good time.

 You might be like me.
-People don’t think you’re an introvert — in part because of their own misconceptions about introversion and in part because you’re more of an outgoing introvert.
+People don’t think you’re an introvert — in part because of their own misconceptions about what introversion means and in part because you’re more of an outgoing introvert.
 So here are 15 signs that you’re actually an introvert, even though people say you’re not:

 1. You find people to be both intriguing and exhausting.
 You become deeply interested in others, especially figuring out what makes someone tick.
 But you can only interact with people for so long.
 After enough chitchat, you wish you were back home, alone.